asefrind/raise-to-the-power/README.md

-# An inside look into how the pow() function would work
+# An inside look into how the pow() function would work.
-## But this time we create a function that is going to allow us to do the exact same thing
+## But this time we create a function that is going to allow us to do the exact same thing.